SumOfBesties/besties-layout/README.md

 These suffixes may be combined.
 For example, a scene named `Test Scene [MG]` will play music and unmute the game audio while it is in the program feed.

+### Oengus login

+Logging in to Oengus is possible using the Data Import dashboard panel.
+All Oengus functionality is present without doing so, but schedules will be imported without any cache on Oengus' side if the logged-in user is a moderator of the marathon being imported.
+This means that updates to the schedule will appear without any delay.

 ## npm commands

 - `build`: Create a production-ready build.